August 1st - Sonoma Valley, California

 ... and they're off at a whopping 78 mph

-In the practice rounds our average speed was about 64 mph, and the reaction times were fairly high.
-Once the official race began the average speed
+In the practice rounds, our average speed was about 64 mph and the reaction times were fairly high, around 1-2 seconds with an average elapsed time of 19

-jumped up to 87 miles an hour and the elapsed time was about 16 seconds for the quarter mile race.
-It felt as though you were driving much faster.
-I can't
+seconds.
+Once the official race began the average speed jumped up to 87 miles an hour and the elapsed time was about 16 seconds for the quarter mile race

-imagine making it down the track at 330 mph and 4.5 seconds WOW!
-Frank and I didn't go too far in the competition but we had a blast watching everyone
+seconds WOW!
+Frank and I didn't go too far in the competition but we had a blast watching everyone else race and cheering them on.
+Hopefully this will now be

-else race and cheering them on.
-Hopefully this will now be an annual event with the MainGate group.
+an annual event with the MainGate group.
 We did have a few bloopers that you can see below.

 Poor Ric never saw what hit him!
 Who